SamKnyarko/Pulse-Check-API/README.md

 **Feature added: Observability endpoints — `GET /monitors` and `GET /monitors/:id` with a live `remainingSeconds` countdown.**

-**Why.** The brief gives you ways to *write* state (register, heartbeat, pause) but no way to *read* it.
+**Why.** The brief gives you ways to *write* state (register, heartbeat, pause) but no way to *read* the current state.
 For a monitoring product that is a serious gap: the support engineer in User Story 3 has no dashboard.
-They cannot answer the most basic operational questions — *Which devices are currently down?
+They cannot answer the most basic operational questions,*Which devices are currently down?
 Which are paused for maintenance?
-Which one is about to expire?* — without these read endpoints.
+Which one is about to expire?* without these read endpoints.
 A monitoring system you cannot query is effectively blind.

 Adding `GET` endpoints turns the service from a black box into something operable.
 The `remainingSeconds` field is computed on the fly from each monitor's `expiresAt`, so the answer is always live rather than a stale snapshot.
 These two endpoints are what a real status dashboard or an on-call engineer would poll.